How to set up Windows Authentication for Microsoft Entra ID with the incoming trust-based flow

 $domainCred

 parameter.
-If you take this approach, do not include the-DomainCredential
+If you take this approach, don't include the-DomainCredential

 parameter in the PowerShell commands following this step.$domain = "your on-premesis domain name, for example contoso.com" $domainCred = Get-Credential $cloudUserName = "Azure AD user principal name, for example admin@contoso.partner.onmschina.cn"